Skip to content

 Time integration

-SpeedyWeather.jl is based on the Leapfrog time integration, which, for relative vorticity , is in its simplest form
+SpeedyWeather.jl's default time integration is the Leapfrog time integration, which, for relative vorticity , is in its simplest form

 meaning we step from the previous time step , leapfrogging over the current time step to the next time step by evaluating the tendencies on the right-hand side at the current time step .
 The time stepping is done in spectral space.
 Once the right-hand side is evaluated, leapfrogging is a linear operation, meaning that its simply applied to every spectral coefficient as one would evaluate it on every grid point in grid-point models.